-PROPOSAL Vote Required Board's Voting Recommendation Broker Discretionary Voting Allowed?
-Proposal 1 - To Elect 10 Director Nominees A nominee must receive more "for" votes than "against" votes and the number of votes "for" must be the majority of the required quorum FOR NO Proposal 2 - To Ratify the Appointment of PwC as our Independent Registered Public Accounting Firm for Fiscal Year 2021 Majority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR YES Proposal 3 - To Ratify an Amendment of our Bylaws to designate Delaware and the District Courts of the United States as the Exclusive Forums for adjudication of certain disputes 66 2/3% of the Outstanding Shares of Voting Stock, meaning Common Shares Outstanding FOR NO Proposal 4 - To Approve the amendment and restatement of our 2010 Employee Stock Purchase Plan Majority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR NO Proposal 5 - To Consider an Advisory Vote to Approve the Compensation of our Named Executive Officers Majority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR NO
+PROPOSAL Vote Required Board's Voting Recommendation Broker Discretionary Voting on Allowed?
+A n Proposal 1 - To Elect 10 Director Nominees ominee must receive more "for" votes than "against" votes and the number of votes "for" must be the majority of the required quorum FOR NO Proposal 2 - To Ratify the Appointment of PwC as our Maj Independent Registered Public Accounting Firm for Fiscal Year 2021 ority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR YES Proposal 3 - To Ratify an Amendment of our Bylaws to 66 2 designate Delaware and the District Courts of the United States as the Exclusive Forums for adjudication of certain disputes 2/3% of the Outstanding Shares of Voting Stock, meaning Common Shares Outstanding FOR NO Proposal 4 - To Approve the amendment and restatement of Maj our 2010 Employee Stock Purchase Plan ority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR NO Proposal 5 - To Consider an Advisory Vote to Approve the Maj Compensation of our Named Executive Officers ority of Shares Entitled to Vote and Present in Person or Represented by Proxy FOR NO

 We will also consider any other business that properly comes before the Annual Meeting.
-As of [●], we are not aware of any other matters to be submitted for consideration at the Annual Meeting.
+As of April 7, 2021, we are not aware of any other matters to be submitted for consideration at the Annual Meeting.
 If any other matters are properly brought before the Annual Meeting, the persons named in the proxy cards will vote the shares they represent using their best judgment.